The Help: Plot summary

 The Help is set in the early 1960s in Jackson, Mississippi, and told primarily from the first-person perspectives of three women: Aibileen Clark, Minny Jackson, and Eugenia "Skeeter" Phelan.
 Aibileen is a maid who takes care of children and cleans.
 Her own 24-year-old son, Treelore, died from an accident on his job.
 In the story, she is tending the Leefolt household and caring for their toddler, Mae Mobley.
 Minny is Aibileen's friend who frequently tells her employers what she thinks of them, resulting in her having been fired from nineteen jobs.
 Minny's most recent employer was Mrs. Walters, mother of Hilly Holbrook.

-Skeeter is the daughter of a wealthy white family who owns Longleaf, a cotton farm and formerly a plantation, outside Jackson.
+Skeeter is the daughter of a wealthy white family who owns Longleaf, a former cotton plantation outside Jackson.
 Many of the field hands and household help are African Americans.
 Skeeter has just returned home after graduating from the University of Mississippi and wants to become a writer.
 Skeeter's mother wants her to get married and thinks her degree is just a pretty piece of paper.
 Skeeter is curious about the disappearance of Constantine, her maid who brought her up and cared for her.
 Constantine had written to Skeeter while she was away from home in college saying what a great surprise she had awaiting her when she came home.
 Skeeter's mother tells her that Constantine quit and went to live with relatives in Chicago.
 Skeeter does not believe that Constantine would leave her like this; she knows something is wrong and believes that information will eventually come out.
 Everyone Skeeter asks about the unexpected disappearance of Constantine pretends it never happened and avoids giving her any real answers.

 The life Constantine led while being the help to the Phelan family leads Skeeter to the realization that her friends' maids are treated very differently from the way the white employees are treated.
 She decides (with the assistance of a publisher) that she wants to reveal the truth about being a colored maid in Mississippi.
 Skeeter struggles to communicate with the maids and gain their trust.
 The dangers of writing a book about African Americans speaking out in the South during the early 1960s hover constantly over the three women.